Relationship Counselor Vs. Therapist: What’s The Difference?

 • Behavioral issues

-• Substance use disorder and addiction
+• Substance use disorders and addiction

 Therapists may provide the following services:

-• Couples therapy/marriage counseling
+• Couples’ therapy/marriage and family counseling

 • Group therapy (adults and children)